odys-z/x-visual/README.md

 # Documents

-All the documents are updating.
+All the documents are deprecated.

 [updating: Introduction, Guide & Reference](https://odys-z.github.io/x-visual/)